 Some allergy medications contain both.
 Unless your only symptoms are congestion and sinus pressure, you should look for an allergy medication that includes antihistamines because these treat a wider range of symptoms, including sneezing, itchy eyes and throat, and runny nose.

 Nasal sprays: These are primarily designed to treat nasal congestion, but some may also work on sneezing and itchy or runny noses.
-Sprays usually contain saline, an aerosolized decongestant, or some other type of medication.
+Sprays usually contain saline, an aerosolized decongestant, or some other type of medication, like phenylephrine.
 To use these medications, you spray a little bit in each nostril and wait for the active ingredient to take effect.

 Eye drops: Allergy eye drops usually contain a liquid antihistamine that prevents histamines from making your eyes itch and water.
 The drops may also help to reduce eye redness.
 However, drops might not be the best option if you have other symptoms besides eye irritation.